 How’s your woodworking hobby coming along?
 If you’re a DIY carpenter who now has some experience under your toolbelt, it may be time to ramp up the challenge.
 Think bigger.
 Think more complex.
 Stop thinking about bird houses.
 And to add to the fun, maybe some more powerful woodworking tools, too!

-Once you get the woodworking basics down, you have the foundation to level up a little above a simple cutting board or a coat rack.
+Once you get the woodworking basics down, and you’ve tackled this list of intermediate woodworking projects, you have the foundation to level up a little above a simple cutting board or a coat rack.
 Need some woodworking ideas for projects that will stretch your skills?
 Look no further.
 We’ve put together this handy list of 10 excellent wood projects for the more advanced woodworker.

 First things first: If you’re still using sawhorses topped with planks as your main base of woodworking operations, it’s time to build a proper bench.
 This is something that can be a beginner woodworking project, or an advanced woodworking project, incorperating drawers and cubbies for power tools, as your needs warrant.